s-herrera/grammar-rules-extraction/README.md

 cd grammar-rules-extraction
 ```

-2. Follow the [instructions up to the _Step 3_](https://grew.fr/usage/install/) to install grew and grewpy after running `apt-get update && upgrade`
+2. Follow this [instructions up to the _Step 3_](https://grew.fr/usage/install/) to install grew and grewpy after running `apt-get update && upgrade`

 3. Create a virtual environment in which to run the app.